Code for Sustainable Homes

 Who needs a Code for Sustainable Homes?

-Why choose EAL to help me with the Code for Sustainable Homes?
+Why choose EAL Consult to help with the Code for Sustainable Homes and Home Quality Mark?

-EAL have experience of producing of Code assessments for a range of clients.
+EAL Consult have experience of producing assessments for a range of clients.
 We know that our clients want each site to be assessed on its own individual merits and with no generic advice given, so this is the service that we provide.

 A specific assessor is allocated to each case and will be your single point of contact for all technical matters throughout the construction process.
 This way the assessor gets to understand the case and your construction methods in great detail.